Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 Believe me, I’ve seen it all happen to my pictures.

 As an artist, you want to protect your work against such things.
 There are different ways to do that.
-For example, you can upload only low-resolution images of your work.
+For example, you can upload relatively low-resolution images of your work.
 Such images still look nice but they don’t easily scale up to larger sizes and can’t just be printed out and hung on a wall.

-However, the best protection, in my opinion, is to watermark your artworks.
+However, the best protection, in my opinion, is to watermark your artwork.
 I’ve written a post about the best ways to protect your art online.
 Feel free to check it out to learn more.

 Which social media is best for artists?